katemckernan/sops/sop-kate.md

 >  ```

 ### Step 5: Connect to the server using the private key:
-Step 5.1: Connect to remote server
+Step 5.1: Connect to remote server from powershell
 ```bash
 # enter user and ip address you want to connect to
 username@targetserverip